Final Exams at the Law Library

 Exam Study Hours

 The library remains a fine and quiet place to study during exams.
-View the full listing of library and reference hours.
+When are we open?
+View our full listing of library and reference hours.

 Another late-night study option is Watzek Library on the CAS campus.
 Watzek Library is open 24 hours most Mondays through Thursdays, but check their hours page before you go.